Skip to content

 • Be consistent.
 Use a similar color palette, writing style, and layout as you do on your website and other social channels.

 • Optimize your YouTube channel description.
 This is a great place to add keywords.
-YouTube penalizes “tag stuffing,” but including a couple of keywords can go a long way.
+While YouTube penalizes “spam content,” including a few keywords can go a long way.

 • Keep viewers coming back for more.
 When and how often will you post new content?
 Let fans know your schedule—then make sure you stick to it.

 • Include contact info.
 You never know who might want to reach you.
-Make it easy for them and you could land some great partnerships.
+Let people know where to find you (website, email address, other social accounts), and you could land some great partnerships.

 5. Optimize your video descriptions